-- Only potable water should be used. - When used, soils should be treated (e.g., pasteurized) to achieve a high degree of microbial reduction.
+- Only potable water should be used. - Where necessary and when used, soils or other matrices should be treated (e.g., pasteurized) to achieve a high degree of microbial reduction.

 5.2.2.7 Harvesting

 All equipment should be cleaned and disinfected before each new batch.
 Harvesting should be done with cleaned and disinfected tools dedicated for this use.